erikt/MiamiStateMachine/README.md

 ## Improvements

-~~Speaking of naming, I do not like the protocol name `StateMachineDelegate`.
-It is not a delegate in the traditional Cocoa sense of the word.
-It is actually a state machine trait and should be named *StateMachine*, but the actor protecting the current state and state machine definition is `StateMachine`.
-I have been going back and forth regarding these names and they could definitely be improved.~~
+This project is used Best Before the Day After ...

-Suggestions and or PRs welcome, but remember: *kindness before code*.
+Just kidding.
+Suggestions and or PRs are more than welcome, but
+remember: *kindness before code*.

 ## Author
 Copyright &copy; 2022 Erik Tjernlund <erik@tjernlund.net>